TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ## The Determinant of the Transpose of a Matrix

-The last property that may be expected to hold as a consequence of {prf:ref}`Thm:DetCofactors:RowOrColumnExpansion` where the rows and the columns play exchangeable roles is the following.
+The last property that may be expected to hold as a consequence of {prf:ref}`Thm:DetCofactors:RowOrColumnExpansion` where the rows and the columns play interchangeable roles is the following.

 ::::::{prf:proposition}
 :label: Prop:DetCofactors:DetTranspose